-Starting the application process grants the Office of Multicultural and International Student Services and the Tennessee Consortium for International Studies (TnCIS) permission to review your academic and disciplinary records.
+Starting the application process gives TnCIS and ChattState's office of Multicultural & International Student Services permission to review your academic and disciplinary records.

-Chattanooga State offers Grants and Partnership grants to assist with study abroad program expenses.
+Chattanooga State offers grants and partnership grants to assist with study abroad program expenses.
 These grants are funded through the college and the student international fee.
-Funding is limited and does not cover the entire study abroad program fee.
+Funding is limited and does not cover the entire study abroad program fee, but our goal is to cover 50% of its cost.
 Students are encouraged to seek additional funding through financial aid or other personal resources.

-If you choose to have a GoFundMe page or solicit funding for your trip, it cannot be done using Chattanooga State as the soliciting agent.
+If you choose to have a GoFundMe page or solicit funding for your program, it cannot be done using Chattanooga State as the soliciting agent.